-There are 20 universities just within the city, and other thousands of future professionals graduate from well-renowned institutions in nearby Special Region of Yogyakarta every year.
+There are 20 universities just within the city, and thousands of future professionals graduate from well-renowned institutions in the nearby Special Region of Yogyakarta every year.

-Yet the wages are on average lower than in Jakarta which helps to reduce expenses, especially in labour-intensive industries.
+Yet the wages are on average lower than in Jakarta which helps to reduce expenses, especially in labor-intensive industries.

-Moreover, the price of the land is also favourable, so it comes as no surprise that a number of companies from the traditional industrial area of Jabodetabek (Jakarta, Bogor, Depok, Tangerang and Bekasi) has already moved to Semarang.
+Moreover, the price of the land is also favorable, so it comes as no surprise that a number of companies from the traditional industrial area of Jabodetabek (Jakarta, Bogor, Depok, Tangerang, and Bekasi) has already moved to Semarang.